The Fields

 As the audience is invited to see the world through the eyes of a child, there are moments of fearful fancy and childhood terrors such as the darkness beneath the bed or the slightly ajar closet door which are deftly executed to induce quiet chills.
 The titular fields surrounding the house take on a sinister quality as Steven (Joshua Ormand) explores them against his grandparents wishes.
 Stealthy point of view camera shots stalk through the imposing rows of corn and the emphasis on sound to create an eerie atmosphere is key throughout these moments.
 Autumnal scenery underpins the idea of change in society at the time, and the sense of loss and grief people felt.

 Later on, when the family are tormented by persons unseen in the cornfields who hurl stones through the windows, events become unbearably tense.
 Are these just harmless pranks, or is something more sinister afoot?
 Does Steven really see ghosts?
 Is this a haunting?
-Due to his imagination and the film’s presentation of what he sees, the audience are often left to ponder if certain things are real or imagined, including the discovery of the body of a young woman in the field, and an immensely creepy moment involving a clown and the darkened space beneath Steven’s bed… Other sinister moments come when the audience apply their contemporary outlook to various situations such as Steven’s encounter with a dodgy farmhand in the milking shed.
+Due to his imagination and the film’s presentation of what he sees, the audience are often left to ponder if certain things are real or imagined, including the discovery of the body of a young woman in the field, and an immensely creepy moment involving a clown and the darkened space beneath Steven’s bed… Other sinister moments come when the audience apply their contemporary outlook and knowledge to various situations such as Steven’s encounter with a dodgy farmhand in the milking shed.

 The Fields is subtle, unassuming and thought provoking.
 While its pace may not be to everyone’s taste, it nonetheless slow-burns its way to a satisfying climax which, at the very last moment, threatens to undo the film’s lyrical approach to the horror of growing up, by introducing an ambiguous, possibly supernatural angle.
-Aside from this, The Fields is perfect for those who like their horror with heart.
+Aside from this, The Fields is perfect for those who like their horror with heart and soul.